VSP3e: an electrochemical workstation tailor-made for energy research

 - Automatic plotting for Coloumbic efficiency

-A compact, upright design reduces the instrument’s footprint and saves space in the laboratory and users can choose from independent channel or multi-electrode (CE to GND mode) configurations (a feature unique to Bio-Logic potentiostat/galvanostats) opening up new scientific research opportunities and enabling users to tailor electrode configurations to their application of choice.
+A compact, upright design reduces the instrument’s footprint and saves space in the laboratory and users can choose from independent channel or multi-electrode (CE to GND mode) configurations (a feature unique to BioLogic potentiostats) opening up new scientific research opportunities and enabling users to tailor electrode configurations to their application of choice.

 The most powerful hardware is only as performant as the software that sits behind it.
-Bio-Logic’s EC-Lab has earned itself the reputation as the benchmark for potentiostat control software based on a combination of intuitive control and analytic power.
+BioLogic’s potentiostat software, EC-Lab has earned itself the reputation as a research benchmark based on a combination of intuitive control and analytic power.

 - Control voltage: ±10 V adjustable between[-20; to +20] V (standard); up to 60 V with FlexP0060/FlexP0160